deeanalyst/Drosera-Network/README.md

 ![image](https://github.com/user-attachments/assets/a4ad6e66-4749-4780-9347-c878399d4067)

 > !!
-No problem if you are receiveing `WARN drosera_services::network::service: Failed to gossip message: InsufficientPeers`
+No problem if you are receiveing `WARN drosera_services::network::service: Failed to gossip message: InsufficientPeers`.
+It's because you are running only one operator on your trap.
+In the next steps we deploy two operators.

 ### 6-2-4: Optional commands
 ```console